Peach: Taxonomy

 The closest relatives of the peach are the Chinese bush peach (Prunus kansuensis), Chinese wild peach (Prunus davidiana), the smooth stone peach (Prunus mira).
 Though Charles Darwin speculated that the peach might be a marvelous modification of the almond (Prunus amygdalus), research into the divergence of peach relatives shows this not to be the case.
-Quite the opposite the almond, while in the same genus, is confirmed to be a more distant relative.
+The almond, while in the same genus, is confirmed to be a more distant relative.

 In April 2010, an international consortium, the International Peach Genome Initiative, which includes researchers from the United States, Italy, Chile, Spain, and France, announced they had sequenced the peach tree genome (doubled haploid Lovell).
 In 2013 they published the peach genome sequence and related analyses.
 The sequence is composed of 227 million nucleotides arranged in eight pseudomolecules representing the eight peach chromosomes (2n = 16).
 In addition, 27,852 protein-coding genes and 28,689 protein-coding transcripts were predicted.

 Particular emphasis in this study is reserved for the analysis of the genetic diversity in peach germplasm and how it was shaped by human activities such as domestication and breeding.
 Major historical bottlenecks were found, one related to the putative original domestication that is supposed to have taken place in China about 4,000–5,000 years ago, the second is related to the western germplasm and is due to the early dissemination of the peach in Europe from China and the more recent breeding activities in the United States and Europe.
 These bottlenecks highlighted the substantial reduction of genetic diversity associated with domestication and breeding activities.

 Though not a separate grouping genetically, nectarines are regarded as different fruits commercially.
 The difference is the lack of fuzz, the trichomes, on the skin of the fruits.
 Research into the cause of this trait found the transcription factor gene PpeMYB25 regulates the formation of trichomes on peach fruits.
 A mutation can cause a loss of function resulting in the changed fruit type.